ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 ### Example: Changing the default delimiter toggle list {#example-change-delim}

-Here is another real-life example: to add `\big \big` to the delimiter toggle list used by VimTeX's "toggle surrounding delimiter" feature (see the earlier section on [Toggle-style mappings](#toggle)), add the following code to you `ftplugin/tex.vim` file (or similar):
+Here is another real-life example: to add `\big \big` to the delimiter toggle list used by VimTeX's "toggle surrounding delimiter" feature (see the earlier section on [Toggle-style mappings](#toggle)), add the following code to your `ftplugin/tex.vim` file (or similar):

 ```vim
 " Example: adding `\big` to VimTeX's delimiter toggle list